Herbert Needleman

-Herbert Leroy Needleman (December 13, 1927 - July 18, 2017) researched the neurodevelopmental damage caused by lead poisoning.
+Herbert Leroy Needleman (December 13, 1927 - July 18, 2017) was an American physician who researched the neurodevelopmental damage caused by lead poisoning.
 He was a pediatrician, child psychiatrist, researcher and professor at the University of Pittsburgh, an elected member of the Institute of Medicine, and the founder of the Alliance to End Childhood Lead Poisoning, which was later known as the Alliance for Healthy Homes and since merged with the National Center for Healthy Housing.

-Needleman played a role in securing some of the most significant environmental health protections achieved during the 20th century, which resulted in a fivefold reduction in the prevalence of lead poisoning among children in the United States by the early 1990s.
-Despite engendering strong resistance from lead-related industries, which made him the target of frequent attacks, Needleman persisted in campaigning to educate stakeholders, including parents and government panels, about the dangers of lead poisoning.
-Needleman has been credited with having played a key role in triggering environmental safety measures that have reduced average blood lead levels by an estimated 78 percent between 1976 and 1991.
+Needleman played a role in securing some of the most significant environmental health protections of the 20th century, resulting in a fivefold reduction in the prevalence of lead poisoning among children in the United States by the early 1990s.
+Despite strong resistance from lead-related industries, which made him the target of frequent attacks, Needleman persisted in campaigning to educate stakeholders, including parents and government panels, about the dangers of lead poisoning.
+Needleman has been credited with having played a key role in triggering environmental safety measures that reduced average blood lead levels by an estimated 78 percent between 1976 and 1991.
 He died in Pittsburgh in 2017.